Compare lenders in Ireland

 The best lender for you will depend on your financial circumstances and credit rating.
 Here are several things you can do to make sure you are using the best lender for your borrowing needs.

-Check eligibility criteria: To qualify for a loan, you must be over 18 and a resident of the Republic of Ireland.
-A lender will decide whether you’re eligible for a loan based on repayment capacity, financial status and a credit check with the Irish Credit Bureau but approval may differ depending on the lender’s individual criteria.
+- Check eligibility criteria: To qualify for a loan, you must be over 18 and a resident of the Republic of Ireland.
+A lender will decide whether you’re eligible for a loan based on repayment capacity, financial status, and a credit check with the Central Credit Register (CCR) but approval may differ depending on the lender’s individual criteria.